MFIP, GA, MSA and SNAP Overpayments

 An “overpayment” is when the county agency says you got more benefits than you should have.
 An overpayment can happen if you don’t report income or other information to your worker in the right way, or at the right time.
 The county agency can usually make you pay back an overpayment that happened because you didn’t report properly.

 An overpayment can also happen when the county agency makes a mistake in figuring out your benefits.
-For SNAP, even if an overpayment is not your fault, the law gives the county agency the right to get the overpaid amount back from you.
+For SNAP and MFIP food benefits, even if an overpayment is not your fault, the law gives the county agency the right to get the overpaid amount back from you.

-But for MFIP, GA, and MSA, the law says you only have to pay back an overpayment caused by the county agency's mistake if you got so much more money than you should have that a reasonable person would have known that there was a mistake.
+But for MFIP cash benefits, GA, and MSA, the law says you only have to pay back an overpayment caused by the county agency's mistake if Minnesota DHS decides that a reasonable person would know that there was a mistake.
+For example, the amount of money you got was so much more than usual that you should have known it was a mistake.

 The overpayment notice you get in the mail might be confusing.
 Call your legal aid office if you have questions about whether you have to pay back an overpayment that wasn’t your fault.